Definition

 Examples of AI Benchmarks

-- OpenAI announcing GPT-5.4's benchmark results across MMLU-Pro, GPQA, and SWE-bench, enabling comparison with Claude Sonnet 4.6 and Gemini 2.5 Pro
+- OpenAI announcing current GPT models' benchmark results across MMLU-Pro, GPQA, and SWE-bench, enabling comparison with current Claude Sonnet models and Gemini Pro models

 - DeepSeek-R1 achieving competitive scores on reasoning benchmarks like MATH and GPQA, challenging assumptions about open-source model capabilities